the creator of Teddy Ruxpin, Husband, Father, former Disney

 times a difficult childhood, Teddy allowed me to escape to a world of

 and adventure.
-The good guys were altruistic and loyal friends.
-Bad guys were known for
+The characters Ken created were altruistic and loyal friends, had

 there is no greater influence on my life, how I view the world, and how